 Above: A raw, unfinished aesthetic runs throughout the house, underlining the continuity of the spaces.

-Above: A brass backsplash behind the sink brings unexpected glamor to the kitchen.
+Above: A brass backsplash behind the sink brings unexpected glamour to the kitchen.

-Above: A through-view from the back of the house to the front is open, airy, and light-filled.
+Above: An open and airy through-view from the back of the house to the front.

 Above: With borrowed light and space from the garden courtyard, the bedroom and hall feel bigger.